nilayspshah/sq-hive-api-docs/source/index.html.md

   "why_this_matters": [
-    "Cash commitment is sizeable but affordable: ₹1,100 Cr represents ~1.06% of reported market cap (₹1,03,944 Cr) and ~39.6% of reported Cash & Bank (₹2,782 Cr).", "Buyback price (~₹1,150) is ≈11.3% premium to current price (₹1,033), creating a direct near-term upside incentive for holders to tender.", "Supply reduction is modest (0.95% of shares) — unlikely to materially change float or EPS by itself, though selective tendering (e.g. promoter participation) can alter effective benefit to public holders.", "Company appears to have strong cash-generation: latest operating cash flow ₹6,777 Cr (rising), supporting the payout without straining operations.", "Signal on capital allocation: buyback + proposed dividend indicates management prefers buybacks/dividends over other uses — positive for return-focused investors given healthy ROE/ROCE (21.2% / 24.3%)."
+    "Cash commitment is sizeable but affordable: ₹1,100 Cr represents ~1.06% of reported market cap (₹1,03,944 Cr) and ~39.6% of reported Cash & Bank (₹2,782 Cr).", "Buyback price (~₹1,150) is ≈11.3% premium to current price (₹1,033), creating a direct near-term upside incentive for holders to tender.", "Supply reduction is modest (0.95% of shares) — unlikely to materially change float or EPS by itself, though selective tendering (eg. promoter participation) can alter effective benefit to public holders.", "Company appears to have strong cash-generation: latest operating cash flow ₹6,777 Cr (rising), supporting the payout without straining operations.", "Signal on capital allocation: buyback + proposed dividend indicates management prefers buybacks/dividends over other uses — positive for return-focused investors given healthy ROE/ROCE (21.2% / 24.3%)."
   ],